Hike to the Partnunsee, descent on a scooter

 Description

-After leaving the PostBus, follow the small road for about 800 meters and then follow the hiking signpost with the signalization no. 72 / 35 towards Partnun.
-Among other things, the hiking trail leads past the Heinzenkappelle, take a look: you will not be able to get out of the amazement!
+After leaving the PostBus, follow the small road for about 800 metres and then follow the hiking signpost with the signpost no. 72 / 35 in the direction of Partnun.
+The hiking trail leads past the Heinzenkappelle, among other places, dare to take a look: you will not be able to stop being amazed!

-In the area of the Partnunstafel you pass the Berghaus Alpenrösli, which now or later has a great sun terrace ready to stop for a bite to eat.
-The last ascent to Lake Partnun is not even 100 meters in altitude and is pleasant to walk.
-Once at the top, the Partnunsee awaits with rowing boats at the magnificent location in the middle of the River.
+In the area of the Partnunstafel you pass the Berghaus Alpenrösli, which now or later has a great sun terrace ready to stop at.
+The last ascent to Lake Partnunsee is not even 100 metres in altitude and is pleasant to walk.
+Once at the top, Lake Partnunsee awaits you with rowing boats at the wonderful location in the middle of the Flue.

-At the end of the hike, it makes sense to take a scooter back to St. Antönien.
-This not only saves shaky knees, but also time and also puts you in a good mood!
-The scooters can be rented at both mountain houses.
-A reservation is highly recommended for groups, in good weather they are in great demand!
+At the end of the hike, it is a good idea to take the scooter back to St. Antönien.
+This not only saves wobbly knees, but also time and also puts you in a good mood!
+The scooters can be rented at the Berghaus Alpenrösli.
+Groups are highly recommended to make a reservation, in good weather they are very popular.

 Geheimtipp

 Rent a boat and do a few laps on Lake Partnun.
-With early planning, you can also solve a patent for fishing.
+If you plan early, you can also buy a patent for fishing.

 Directions